Swampfox Sentinel Review: Your Next Hellcat Red Dot?

 A New Contender

-One of the newest micro red dots on the market that fits this increasingly popular niche is the Sentinel from Swampfox Tactical Optics.
+One of the newest micro red dots for the Springfield Hellcat on the market is the Sentinel from Swampfox Tactical Optics.
 I believe it has the right blend of features and price to make a serious impact in the shooting world, and I recently had a chance to try it out on a Desert FDE Hellcat OSP pistol I had in for review.

 The 1X optic is compact and light, weighing .62 of an ounce and featuring a 16mm diameter lens.
 Possibly the best feature on this optic is the always-on, auto-brightness 3 MOA red dot.
 The system eliminates the reliance on manual switches and controls that have plagued some miniaturized optics.

-With the dot being always on, I have no concerns about the optic “waking up” as I draw the pistol.
+With the dot being always on, I have no concerns about the Swampfox red dot optic “waking up” as I draw the pistol.
 Further, the dot instantly adjusts to the ambient light to provide an aiming point that is bright without being overwhelming.

 Physically, the optic is small enough to fit on most pistols.
 With an RMSc footprint, it mounted directly to my Hellcat FDE with no adapter plates needed.
 Yet, the window seems large to my eye without any sense of constriction.